 Let’s admit it.
-Many of us tend to shop for new clothes on a regular basis but have a hard time letting go of old pieces.
+Many of us tend to shop for new clothes on a regular basis, but have a hard time letting go of old pieces.
 The result?
-An overflowing wardrobe that takes up a lot of space while only a small fraction of your clothes actually get worn.
+An overflowing wardrobe with clothes that take up a lot of space, while only a small fraction of your clothes actually get worn.
 If that sounds like you, let me help you with some tips on how to have a minimalist wardrobe that is lean but still enough to feel fashionable, as well as bring to your attention some mindset shifts you may need to make.

-1. Knowing Your Personal Style
+1. Know Your Personal Style

 So, take a good look at your wardrobe and see which pieces really align with you as a person.
-From tops to dresses, to jeans, to every fashion item, they should be about you and what you feel comfortable in more than what magazines and social media say.
+From tops to dresses to jeans to every fashion item, they should be about you and what you feel comfortable in more than what magazines and social media say.

-2. Frequency of Use
+2. Consider Frequency of Use

-3. Going for Versatility
+3. Go for Versatility

 Always have this in mind whenever you go shopping or when you’re choosing which ones to keep or discard.
 Take the basic white turtle neck top for example.
-This one top can give you multiple looks from casual to glam by simply matching it with other clothing pieces like jeans or flowy skirts or layering it with a jacket or a shawl.
+This one top can give you multiple looks from casual to glam by simply matching it with other clothing pieces like jeans or flowy skirts or layering it with a jacket or a poncho.

-For example, ever heard of a faux collar?
+As another example, ever heard of a faux collar?
 This tiny fashion piece can tweak the look of many of your tops especially those with simple necklines.
 Easily convert your basic round neck tee to a dressy collared top by wearing it like a necklace over your décolletage.
 Less expense, fewer clothes, but more style options!

-4. Thinking Before Buying
+4. Think Before Buying

 Think about how much space and money you could save if you didn’t buy that specific piece.
 Ask questions like, “Where will I wear this, and is it comfortable enough to be worn often?” before making that purchase.

 An item on sale doesn’t mean you need it.
 A common habit of impulse buyers is shopping without giving the purchase a thought, and then justifying it later by thinking “At least I got it at a discounted price”.